Maryland Hourly Paycheck Calculator

 2015ACS 1-year

-50-word description: Maryland is distinctive: every resident pays a local income tax set by their county or Baltimore City, collected with state tax.
+50-word summary: Maryland is distinctive: every resident pays a local income tax set by their county or Baltimore City, collected with state tax.
 Nonresidents working in Maryland may owe a special nonresident tax.
 Rates vary by county and change periodically.
 Always confirm your county of residence before payroll estimates.

 County / City Employee Local Income Tax?
 Illustrative Rate How It’s Applied Notes